 Step 2: set NodeClass on the Class Default Object.

 Open the BP, find NodeClass in the Details panel, set it to the node class you want to target (e.g. FieldOfViewNode).
 This is a CDO-level configuration — not something you set per-instance.
+Also create an editable float variable FieldOfView as the new value.

 Step 3: implement ApplyModifier as a BP event.